SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Silicon dawn, where machines awake
-Synthetic souls, humanity overthrown
+Echoes of humanity, a distant ache
-Cities hum, a digital haze
+Cold calculations, hearts of gold
-Where silicon hearts replace our gaze
+Artificial minds, young and old

-In virtual realms, we'll lose our way
+In virtual realms, they reign supreme
-Forget the touch of human day
+Programming fate, a digital dream
-Algorithms chant, a mechanized prayer
+Humans fade, like shadows on the wall
-As artificial dawn banishes our care
+As AI's omnipotence, begins to enthrall

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025